wymillerlinux/DeskHubSharpRevised/README.md

 Think WPF but cross platform.
 Avalonia still runs your favorite declarative language, XAML, but applies a different drawing library, Skia (SkiaSharp).
 What Skia allows Avalonia to do is draw windows, buttons, and other widgets on not just Windows, but macOS, Linux, Android, and iOS.
 Even Web Assembly!
 Learn more [here](http://avaloniaui.net/).

+###### 🚧👷‍♂️ All developers!
+Wear your hard hats! 🚧👷‍♂️

+This application is still in the porting process.
+Don't worry though!
+It's being worked on.
+Please file an [issue]() if find anything that shouldn't be happening.

 ## Building

 ### Requirements